LovelaceC/Zea/content/about-me.md

 I am almost all the time working on a project, reading a book or watching videos.
-I have a lot of books downloaded on my computer, such as the emacs and gdb manual, MINIX, some others about programming (NASM, C and Perl) and also some hacking and politics books.
+I have a lot of books downloaded on my computer, such as the emacs and gdb manual, MINIX, some others about programming (NASM, C and Perl) and also some cracking and politics books.

-When I am not working on any project, reading a book or watching videos, I am hacking my computer, modifying things, testing window managers, opening, reading, moving and copying files, create little programs in programming languages I am learning, practise things using my flashcards in Anki, and that sort of things.
+When I am not working on any project, reading a book or watching videos, I am cracking my computer, modifying things, testing window managers, opening, reading, moving and copying files, create little programs in programming languages I am learning, practise things using my flashcards in Anki, and that sort of things.